The beautiful is always bizarre–-Baudelaire

 Lacking acceptance into the poetry equivalent of “The old boys club”, he determinedly forged ahead and managed to find his own path to publishers, magazines, and fans to share his poetry with.

 Currently, what amazes me is the fact that, despite the obstacles he overcame to get his work published, and a very long bibliography of known published work, I still continue to discover new entries to add to it!
 Clearly, given a choice between writing and record keeping, my father always picked the former.
-In a poetic sense, it appears that I’ll be spending time with my father for many years to come as I search across the web and his papers for signs of further publication.
+In a poetic sense, it appears that I’ll be spending time with my father for many years to come as I search across the web and his papers for signs of further publications.
 Luckily, I don’t mind; along with Poet Laureates, I have librarian DNA in me.
 I tend to enjoy the challenge of the search.

 “Firebirds” by David Matzke (as seen from below).
 Property of the Andrew Glaze Estate.